lampmerchant/tashtalk/documentation/protocol.md

 #### 0x00 0xFA - Frame Aborted

 This sequence signifies an aborted frame - a condition where a host had been transmitting a frame but unexpectedly stopped without a concluding flag byte.
 The host should discard the data preceding it and await the start of a new frame.

+#### 0x00 0xFC - Frame CRC Check Failed

+*This sequence was introduced in version 2.1.0 of the firmware.*

+This sequence, which is only used when the *CRC Checking* feature is enabled (see *Set Features* command above), signifies the end of a frame which was structurally correct but had an incorrect CRC.
+The host should discard the data preceding it and await the start of a new frame.